Infinitode/Infinitode/README.md

 ### Latest changes

+- New blog post about Colorlib.
+- Release of `Colorlib`, a massive library of colors and palettes for designers.
 - Updated the website with [Palette Snap](https://infinitode.netlify.app/apps/palette-snap), a web app that can extract up to 255 colors from images.
 Also created a new blog post.
 - Updated the documentation and created 2 new OpenAPI files for the added APIs.
 - Created 2 new APIs on the website (Closest Color and Hex To RGB), for colors.